zxcvbnmike15/hyo2_abc/README.rst

 The ABC package provides common elements for HydrOffice libraries and applications.

+Main library features:

+* A LibInfo class (to collect info about the library)
+* Helper class
+* A GDAL Aux class (to help with GDAL handling)
+* CLI Progress Bar class

 Main GUI features:

 * An AppInfo class (to collect info about the app)